pippin-29/yosh.i/README.md

 ## Installation

 This program is currently being developed on macOS Catalina.
 (If you happen to be using this, it might work).
-It works on M1 (IF!) you install a brew version of readline.
+It works on M1 if you install a brew version of readline.
 The makefile will handle the rest.

-Does not currently work on linux, there are some dependencies not included/linked.
+There is a version that is available for testing on linux.
+My primary linux installation is a debian base distro called PeppermintOS.

 Type `` make `` in latest version directory (1_0X/yosh.i_1_0X).
+(This will also remake the library archive, and clean the object files away.)

 This will create a directory in `` $HOME/bin ``